TejasLamba2006/visa2discord/readme.md

 # Changelogs

+- [v1.0.16]
+  - Added `disableButtons` function: This function is used to disable all buttons in a message
+  - Improved jsDocs
 - [v1.0.15]
   - Added `generateActivity` function: This function is used to generate a discord activity
   - Fixed typo in `checkUdates.js`